tenstorrent/tt-metal/tech_reports/CCL/CclDeveloperGuide.md

 # Ethernet core and ERISCs {#ethernet-core-and-eriscs}

 To achieve Ethernet scale-out capabilities, the Wormhole architecture adds a new core type.
 Like worker cores, DRAM, PCIe, ARC, and routing cores that are present in Grayskull, the new core type (called an Ethernet core), is also accessed as a NoC endpoint.
 Every Wormhole part contains 16 total Ethernet cores on the NoC.
 Depending on the particular part, all 16 Ethernet cores may be connected to active links.
 This provides a large space for cluster topology design.
+The ["Programming Mesh of Devices with TT-NN"](../Programming%20Mesh%20of%20Devices/Programming%20Mesh%20of%20Devices%20with%20TT-NN.md) provides further details.

 ## Ethernet Core Type: Ethernet